gaurav-kumar-sinha-060705/Neon-Business-Plan/README.md

 You can deploy this project using your preferred hosting service (e.g., Vercel, Netlify, GitHub Pages, etc.).

-## Can I connect a custom domain to my Lovable project?

 ## Can I connect a custom domain?